FoxoTech/methylprep/docs/methpype_tutorial.md

 Of 485512 probes, 290858 matched, yielding 194654 probes after filtering.
 ```

-After we have removed probes from our dataframe, we can use `mean_beta_compare` to visualize the difference removing problem probes has made.
+After we have removed probes from our data frame, we can use `mean_beta_compare` to visualize the difference removing problem probes has made.
 The blue curve is the original plot and the orange is the new plot.

 ```python
 >>> methQC.mean_beta_compare(df,df2)